Racha-Lechkhumi and Kvemo Svaneti: Racha

 In early period, Racha with Takveri was forming the Takveri Saeristavo which was part of Egrisi.
 After, with Lechkhumi which formed the Saeristavo of Racha-Lechkhumi.
 In the end of the 10th century, was created the Saeristavo of Racha.
 After the final abolishment of the Saeristavo, Racha became a part of Imereti and after the unification of Imereti with the Russian Empire, Racha became an okrug and an uyezd.

-According to Vakhushti Bagrationi, a lot of noble families ruled Racha, including: the Tsulukidze, the Iashvili, the Japaridze, the Inasaridze and the Lashkhisshvili.
+According to Prince Vakhushti of Kartli, a lot of noble families ruled Racha, including: the Tsulukidze, the Iashvili, the Japaridze, the Inasaridze and the Lashkhisshvili.

 Saeristavo of Racha

 In the 10th century, the Rachis Saeristavo, an territorial-administrative entity in the feodal Georgia was created.
 According to written sources, the first Eristavi was Rati from the Baghashi noble family.
 After the Eristavi became his son, Kakhaberi.
 The noble family Kakhaberisdze which was borne by the Baghashi's part who controlled Racha, comes from him.
 The Rachis Saeristavo was a very important entity in the Georgian Kingdom.
 Its Eristavis played important roles in the Georgian politics in the 10th-13th centuries.